lgtateos/gis540/tutorial/Mapping photographs.md

 ## 4. **Map it three dimensionally.**

 Click on the 'Insert' tab at the top.
 Pull down on the arrow below 'New Map'.
-Select 'New Global Scene'  A new 'Scene' map will next to your 2D map.
+Select 'New Global Scene'  A new 'Scene' map will appear next to your 2D map.
 Add the points to this map by calling the same tool again.
    ~~~python
 arcpy.management.GeoTaggedPhotosToPoints(myPicFolder)
    ~~~